This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 A puppy asleep on his bed

-Many new puppy owners worry that their pet is breathing too fast at night.
+Many new puppy owners worry their pet is breathing too fast at night.

 This is understandable, as puppies tend to breathe a bit faster than adult dogs.
 For a young puppy, a respiratory rate of 15-40 breaths per minute is normal.